Accelerating your C/C++ application on AWS EC2 F2 (FPGA) Instances with Vitis#

 All required simulation files are present!

-files’ names will be displayed.
-These files can always be reobtained
+Otherwise, the missing files’ names will be displayed.
+These files can

 The most critical file in each example directory is the Makefile